Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-My research has focused on theatre, opera, the musical, adaptation and community, and the general framework of European cultural history, with a particular interest in the ways that musical and operatic adaptations of Shakespeare and other playwrights for the spoken stage have been used to create and maintain various forms of local, national and international community, both in the past and today.
+My research mainly focuses on theatre and internationalization.
+Within this area I work on theatre, opera, the musical, adaptation and community, and the general framework of European cultural history, with a particular interest in the ways that musical and operatic adaptations of Shakespeare and other playwrights for the spoken stage have been used to create and maintain various forms of local, national and international community, both in the past and today.
 I am particularly interested in theatregoing and operagoing as inclusive/ exclusive activities, in initiatives by performing arts companies to identify and reduce barriers to participation, and in the potential roles for arts administration to create and maintain different forms of community.

 I jointly founded the research cluster "Staging Migration in Berlin: Opera, Theatre, Performance, Film" within Macquarie University's Department of International Studies: Languages and Cultures.
 In conjunction with this research cluster, I organised a twin-themed conference on "Theatre and Internationalisation" and "Barry Kosky: Past, Present, Future" in Sydney in 2019, including a public discussion panel in association with the Goethe-Institut Australia.
 In 2022, I organised with Ulrike Garde a second international conference on "Theatre and Internationalisation" with the theme "Negotiating Mobility, Diversity, Belonging".
 I am also part of the Global Literatures and Cultures research stream, and the Macquarie University hub of the Centre for the History of the Emotions.